aws/aws-cdk/packages/@aws-cdk/aws-codepipeline-actions/README.md

 #### Deploying ECS applications stored in a separate source code repository

-The idiomatic CDK way of deploying an ECS application is to have their Docker files and the CDK code residing in the same source code repository, leveraging [Docker Assets])(https://docs.aws.amazon.com/cdk/latest/guide/assets.html#assets_types_docker), and use the [CDK Pipelines module](https://docs.aws.amazon.com/cdk/api/latest/docs/pipelines-readme.html).
+The idiomatic CDK way of deploying an ECS application is to have your Dockerfiles and your CDK code in the same source code repository, leveraging [Docker Assets])(https://docs.aws.amazon.com/cdk/latest/guide/assets.html#assets_types_docker), and use the [CDK Pipelines module](https://docs.aws.amazon.com/cdk/api/latest/docs/pipelines-readme.html).